Chapjae/portfolio/README.md

 This section will describe the current interactive elements of the portfolio app:

 ![Header navbar](./assets/images/image.png)
-*The header navbar contains the three bookmark links for quickly navigated to specific sections of the website.*
+*The header navbar contains the three bookmark links for quickly navigated to specific sections of the website.
+The user may need to resize their browser window to see the link effects.*

 ![Horiseon Link](./assets/images/image2.png)
 *When a user clicks on this image, a new tab will open in their browser and take them to the Horiseon refactor project.*